shotap/Cali/README.md

 Calendar, the way it should be.

 ## Why i build my own calendar?
-because f-ck jQuery and fu-k moment, that way.
+because f-ck jQuery and fu-k momentjs, that's way.